 As the fall temperatures roll in, we want to provide some health and wellness updates, tips and resources to help you and your family thrive.
-With cold and flu season upon us and the possibility of upcoming family gatherings, it is important to maintain healthy practices and prioritize the well-being of yourself and the community.
-Many of you are asking about COVID-19 boosters, flu vaccinations and well-being resources.
-View these highlights and take care.
+With cold and flu season upon us, it is important to maintain healthy practices and prioritize the well-being of yourself and our community.
+View these resources and take care this fall.

-Keep you and your family healthy and safe this season with the simple actions below.
+Help keep you and your family healthy and safe this fall with the below actions.

 - Eat healthy.
 Focus on eating fruits, vegetables, whole grains, and reducing your consumption of red meat and processed foods.
 Make sure you’re also drinking enough water throughout your day.

 - Lower your stress with mindfulness activities and other activities.
 Creating and sticking to a daily routine that reduces your stress can help improve your health and reduce your risk of chronic illnesses such as depression, anxiety and other mental health conditions.
-WashU offers multiple resources to employees and their families, including our mindfulness programs, employee assistance program and access to the Department of Psychiatry clinicians.
+WashU offers multiple resources to employees and their families, including our mindfulness programs, employee assistance program and priority access to WashU Psychiatry resources.

 For additional ways to stay healthy, visit the Well-Being hub, read the 8ight Ways to Wellness to view the evidence-based behaviors developed for WashU employees by WashU employees or request a consultation with a MyWay to Health wellness expert.